freekode/esp-info-hub/README.md

-# esp-info-hub
+# esp-at-home

-Indoor Info hub based on ESP8266
+All home devices based on esphome